 The New Movement opened in Austin, TX in February 2009 as a full time comedy conservatory.
-Founders Chris Trew and Tami Nelson met in 2004 while taking improv classes in New Orleans and had long dreamed of running their own theater and conservatory.
+Founders and New Orleans natives Chris Trew and Tami Nelson met in 2004 while taking improv classes in New Orleans and had long dreamed of running their own theater and conservatory.
 TNM brought something new to the Austin Improv scene – a specific approach to the craft that couldn’t be found in a book or anywhere else in the country.
 The difference paid off as TNM attracted both eager rookies and veteran performers.

 “Chris and Tami live and breathe the art form and have built their own language of improv, a style characteristic of The New Movement”

 By January 2010, there was enough talent to bring audiences to 1819 Rosewood for the first time.
 The Megaphone Show was the first official weekly performance and was soon joined by Block Party as weekly events.
 Comedy hungry Austinites packed the small Eastside theater early and often.
 Student troupes held down the fort in Austin while TNM founders Chris and Tami hit the road on several national tours, teaching and performing in over 20 cities across the United States.

 While performing in their hometown New Orleans, Chris and Tami met Stupid Time Machine, a sketch and improv troupe looking to bring a TNM-style community to New Orleans.
 Soon the plans for TNM Nola were hatched with the talented performers in STM helming the ship.
 Meanwhile, TNM Austin spread its wings and started appearing all over Austin, at notable festivals and venues.

 In 2011, TNM added Houston, Texas to it’s mix of cities (now dubbed The Station Theater).
 A large curated comedy mega-event, Hell Yes Fest, was established.
 Improv Wins, an ambitious blog project and annual conference, was launched as well.